bjornbytes/lovr/README.md

 cmake --build .
 ```

-For more help, see the [Compiling Guide](https://lovr.org/docs/Compiling).
+See the [Compiling Guide](https://lovr.org/docs/Compiling) for more info.

 Resources
 ---